-We may be subject to claims that our employees or directors have wrongfully used or disclosed alleged trade secrets of their former employers.
+We may be subject to claims of misappropriation of trade secrets from former employers of Company personnel.

-Many of our employees and certain of our directors were previously employed at universities or other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
+Many of our employees and certain of our directors were previously employed at or affiliated with research foundations or other biotechnology or pharmaceutical companies.
 Although we try to ensure that our employees and directors do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that we or these employees or directors have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's or director's former employer.
 Litigation may be necessary to defend against these claims.
 If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel.
 Even if we are successful in defending against such claims, litigation could result in substantial costs and be a distraction to management.